Project Update – December 2014

-To read the latest update on ongoing construction, please click here.
+To read the December 2014 Project Update, please click here.

 About the project